dasch-swiss/dsp-api/docs/03-endpoints/api-v2/editing-values.md

 * Images: JPEG, JPEG2000, TIFF, or PNG which are stored internally as JPEG2000
 * Documents: PDF
 * Audio: MPEG or Waveform audio file format (.wav, .x-wav, .vnd.wave)
 * Text files: CSV, ODD, RNG, TXT, XLS, XLSX, XML, XSD, XSL
 * Video files: MP4
 * Archive files: ZIP, TAR, GZIP

 Support for other types of files will be added in the future.

 The following sections describe the steps for creating a file value.

+Files can be ingested into DSP using SIPI or DSP-INGEST (experimental).

 ### Upload Files to Sipi